Caring for Chelsea: How This Culinary Duo Brings More to the Table

 Coimbra says he talks to his customers about everything – their families, their problems, their ideas for improving Chelsea.
 The only topic that doesn’t come up?
 Careers.

 “I have customers that I’ve seen for years and I still don’t know what they do for living,” says Coimbra.
 “That’s not the most important thing about them.
 We don’t care about that; we care about you and your experience here and making our community stronger.
-At the end of the day, it’s all about people.”This post is a sponsored collaboration between Ciao!
-Pizza and Pasta and Boston magazine's advertising department.
+At the end of the day, it’s all about people.”This is a paid partnership between Ciao!
+Pizza and Pasta and Boston Magazine's City/Studio